 The Call For Entries invites film submissions for the International Buddhist Film Festival.

-The International Buddhist Film Festival is committed to presenting, archiving and preserving Buddhist-themed or Buddhist-inspired cinema of all kinds from all over the world.
+The International Buddhist Film Festival is committed to presenting, archiving and preserving Buddhist-themed or Buddhist-inspired cinema from all over the world.
 All types of films are sought: features, documentaries, shorts, animated works, children’s films and experimental/art works.
 IBFF particularly seeks films that explore the diversity of Buddhist experience, perspective, aesthetic or tradition, or which present a new, alternative take on Buddhist identity, culture, and/or history.

 Works to be exhibited are chosen through a combination of program committee invitations as well as through international Call For Entries solicitations.
 The IBFF is non-competitive; no prizes are awarded.
 Films include English language or subtitled works from all over the world, and embrace a very broad and fluid definition of “buddhist.”

 The IBFF presents a continuous series of film festivals in several cities in a two year season.
 Once accepted for IBFF presentation, your film is eligible for all festivals in the season.
-Submissions are accepted year round; deadlines for specific festival events are posted here as they are announced.
+Submissions are accepted year round; deadlines for specific festival events are posted as they are announced.

 - Dramatic—any film made with actors performing a script

-- Documentary—nonfiction works
+- Documentary—nonfiction works (but preferably not narration-driven)

 - Animated Works—any work primarily of animation (of any kind)